Privacy Policy

 We are jointly responsible for data processing with YouTube and enter into a corresponding Joint Controller Agreement (JCA), which sets out and allocates the respective rights and obligations of the joint controllers, in particular in the case of data subject requests.

-The legal basis for data processing is Art.
+The legal basis for the data processing is Art.
 6 para.1 p.1 lit. f GDPR.

 The data generated by the company presence is not stored in our own systems.